Zeioth/compiler.nvim/README.md

     -- Tasks are disposed 5 minutes after running to free resources.
     --
     -- If you need to close a task inmediatelly:
-    -- press ENTER in the outut menu on the task you wanna close. task_list = { -- this refers to the window that shows the result direction = "bottom",
+    -- press ENTER in the menu you see after compiling on the task you wanna close. task_list = {
+      direction = "bottom",
       min_height = 25,
       max_height = 25,